nadrimajstor/syslinux-themes-ubuntu-mate/README.md

 ![final](docs/final.png)

 ***
-Now its left just to add icing on the cake small patch to the gfxboot-theme-ubuntu package:
+Now its left just to add icing on the cake...
+Small patch to the `gfxboot-theme-ubuntu` package to have a correct order of color depths (we want to make a new `init` file for our `bootlogo`)
 ```diff
 === modified file 'common.inc'
 --- old/common.inc	2011-03-28 18:46:25 +0000